 2. Shih Tzu

 Weight: 9 – 16 pounds

 Why they’re perfect: Don’t be fooled by the Shih Tzu’s, dare we say, “yappy dog” reputation.
 The Shih Tzu is actually a friendly and alert dog that can be the perfect pet with proper training.
-Small and not very fond of the outdoors, these dogs are perfectly content with following you around the apartment all day as their daily exercise.
+Small and not very fond of the outdoors, these dogs are the perfect lazy dog who will be content with following you around the apartment all day as their daily exercise.
 However, their long hair means they shed a lot and will require daily brushing.
 But hey, it takes effort to look this cute.

 3. Chow Chow